Who is my advisor?

 What is the licensure exam all about?

 The state of Colorado no longer requires teachers to take a licensing exam in order to get their teaching certificte.
 However, some districts within Colorado and other state do require it.
-For more information on whether or not you still need to take the PRAXIS II exam, reach out to Juliana Searle in the CEP office.
+For more information on whether or not you still need to take the PRAXIS II exam, reach out to Juliana Searle in the School of Education Educator Preparation office.

 How do I register for education classes?